JRHB314/UnityWorkshop/One_CharacterMovement.md

 Drag and drop spritesheet of choice into the folder, then click on it to open up Inspector view. <br>
 <br>
 Make the following changes:
-* Change sprite mode from Single to Multiple.
+* Change `Sprite Mode` from `Single` to `Multiple`.
 This is to tell Unity this is a spritesheet with multiple sprites within it.
-* Change Pixels per Unit to 32.
+* Change `Pixels per Unit` to "32".
 This indicates the height and width of a single “cell” or tile.
+In general it's good for all image assets to have the same or close to the level Pixels per Unit, so they will have the same level of detail.
-* Go to advanced and change Filter Mode to `Point (no filter)`.
+* Go to `Advanced` and change `Filter Mode` to `Point (no filter)`.
 This is important for pixel art!
 Otherwise it will appear blurry.
+* Change `Max Size` to `1024`.
+In general we want this to be as low as possible while still being higher than the width and height of the image.
+This helps keep project size down.
+* Change `Compression` to `None`.
+With pixel art, compression is both unecessary and can cause problems.

+Note, these settings will have to be changed every time you import an image asset.
+Not all images will be spritesheets, but almost all will need to have their `Pixels per Unit` and `Max Size` adjusted.
+All pixel art needs to be `Point (no filter)` and have no compression.

 ### Slicing spritesheet
 Now open Sprite editor (there is a button in the Inspector).
 You may have to hit `Apply` to `Import Changes`. <br>